Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 Note also that we must specify that we want a space in 'You typed: '; Python won't do things like that implicitly.

-`input` always returns what we type as a string, but sometimes we would like to interpret the value as a number so we can do fun things like maths.
+`input`{: .smolcode} always returns what we type as a string, but sometimes we would like to interpret the value as a number so we can do fun things like maths.

 ```py
 {{input_and_print_twice}}